Gitmazter/bc-solution/README.md

 If a node has fallen behind or is started later, please use the above command followed by a GET request to
  - {NODEURL}/nodes/consensus

 This will fetch all chains update the local one to the longest VALID chain.
-If the longest one is INVALID this will break. // NOTE TO SELF ::: ADD TODO

 After this your node will be part of the network and ready to submit transactions and mine blocks.